Partial Reversibility and Counterdiabatic Driving in Nearly Integrable Systems

 To characterize the behaviour of the three systems in the slow-driving limit, we simulate the evolution of an initially microcanonical ensemble with fixed energy $E_0 = 1$ under driving of an external parameter $\beta(t)$.
 We choose a ramp function, now common in the literature, which is smooth at the beginning and end of the protocol.
 The key parameter is the total driving time $\tau$, so that $\beta(\tau) = \beta_f$.

-We need an observable to use as a probe of reversibility.
-In quantum mechanics, if one initializes the system in a particular eigenstate, non-adiabatic evolution means there will be excitations and hence non-zero fluctuations in final energy.
-Likewise, thermodynamic adiabaticity implies that any microcanonical ensemble remains microcanonical, guaranteeing reversibility.
-For this reason, we characterize evolution by the final energy variance of the evolved, initially microcanonical distribution in phase space.
+In order to numerically probe reversibility, we need an observable to measure.
+We take inspiration from quantum mechanics, where if a system begins in a particular eigenstate, non-adiabatic evolution means there will be excitations and hence non-zero fluctuations in final energy.
+For this reason, we characterize reversibility by the final energy variance of an evolved, initially microcanonical distribution in phase space.